Philanthropy and its dimensions in Zoroastrianism

 Abstract

-The expansion and completion of the wireless and wireline telegraph network infrastructure is among the crucial measures of the Pahlavi government in the course of establishing a modern and developed society.
-In addition, as an important and high-speed communication tool, the telegraph was a significant ...
+The expansion and completion of the wireless and wireline telegraph network infrastructure is among the crucial measures of the Pahlavi government in the course of establishing a modern ...
 Read More

 Geographical distribution, and how to deal with the Samum wind in the history of Iran during the Islamic period